AzureIoTGBB/iot-edge-configuration-manager/README.md

 This project provides an approach to configure workloads on a fleet of IoT Edge.
 A workload is one or more Docker containers running as IoT Edge Modules.

-The goal is to provide both guidance as well as a sample implementation to enable Workloads that run on IoT Edge.
+The goal is to provide both guidance as well as a sample implementation for deploying workloads to IoT Edge.

 <br>